Vanille-N/website/data/treebor/src/range.md

   beyond the range it was reborrowed on;
 - have some guarantees for `extern type`s, the size of which is unknown.

-So Tree Borrows must have some tolerance with regards to using a pointer outside of the range it was reborrowed for.
+All of these involve using a pointer out of the bounds of its reborrow (but still within the bounds of its allocation), so in order to allow these Tree Borrows must have some tolerance with regards to using a pointer outside of the range it was reborrowed for.
 Tree Borrows' solution is to not reborrow for the locations outside the range, but to maintain enough information so that whenever the location is accessed